theproductiveprogrammer/koredb/README.md

-auto-generates a uuid every time it starts up - which means that there could be a large number of internal logs that need to be merged which can cause `kore` to slow down somewhat.
+auto-generates a uuid every time it starts up - which means that there could be a large number of log shards that need to be merged which can cause `kore` to slow down after a while.

 # Kore Record Fields (and Record Id's)